Sunday, March 20, 2022

 Consequently, coffee beans are a significant commodity.

 At the designated time, we arrived at the Uffizi (Offices).
 It is in the historic center of the city, overlooking the river.
 In 1560, it was built by Cosimo I de' Medici as offices for his government.
 He also stored his burgeoning art collection in it.
 (He positioned it adjacent to the Palazzo Vecchio, which was his home, at that time, and where his ducal court gathered).
 The large U-shaped building is chock-full of portraits, ceiling frescoes, sculpture, and Catholic relics.
-It is the most-visited museum in the nation, and it has 3,000+ pieces of artwork.
+As part of a UNESCO Site, it is the most-visited museum in the nation, and it has 3,000+ pieces of artwork.

 Derived from Grecian values that the Romans copied, the plethora of male nudity was noticeable.
 As a gay couple, we appreciated that!